-- The low point is just that—the hero’s all-hope-is-lost moment, where he is as far as it seems possible to get from attaining the goal.
-If your hero were going to commit suicide, then this would be the place.
+- The low point is just that — the hero’s all-hope-is-lost moment, where he is as far as it seems possible to get from attaining the goal.

 - The climax happens when the hero (WHO) and OBSTACLE confront one another in the final showdown, the outcome of which will determine whether or not the hero succeeds in attaining the GOAL.

 - The wrap-up is everything that follows after the climax has ended.

 Once you think about it, this kind of story progression seems perfectly logical for pretty much every storytelling medium.
 Nevertheless, a great many aspiring storytellers are unaware of this classical structure and, consequently, fail to tell their stories in the way most likely to meet with commercial success in Hollywood and elsewhere.

 Sometimes, one or more of these required elements will be completely absent.
 This hurts the storyteller’s chances not only with Hollywood, but with publishers as well.
 Story is story, regardless of medium.